-In July 2015, the International Agency for Research on Cancer (IARC), an agency of the World Health Organization (WHO), issued a final health assessment of glyphosate — the active chemical in Roundup® weed and grass killer — determining that glyphosate is ”probably carcinogenic to humans.”
+In July 2015, the International Agency for Research on Cancer (IARC), a specialized intergovernmental agency of the World Health Organization (WHO), issued a final health assessment of glyphosate — the active chemical in Monsanto Company’s Roundup® herbicide — determining that glyphosate is a Group 2A agent, ”probably carcinogenic to humans.”
 IARC specifically linked exposure to Roundup® to non-Hodgkin lymphoma (NHL) and several other blood cancers, including lymphocytic lymphoma / chronic lymphocytic leukemia and B-cell lymphoma.

 IARC’s conclusions followed a thorough and exhaustive analysis.
-Drawing on published reports in scientific literature and publically available data in government reports, IARC analyzed studies of occupational exposure of farmers and tree nursery workers in the U.S., forestry workers in Canada and Finland, and municipal weed-control workers in the United Kingdom.
-The IARC also examined para-occupational exposure in farming families.
-The assessment of the IARC Working Group identified several case-control studies of occupational exposure in the U.S., Canada and Sweden.
+Drawing on years of peer-reviewed published studies in scientific literature and publically available data in government reports, IARC analyzed studies of occupational exposure of farmers and tree nursery workers in the U.S., forestry workers in Canada and Finland, and municipal weed-control workers in the United Kingdom.
+IARC also examined para-occupational exposure in farming families.
+The assessment of the IARC Working Group identified several case-control studies of occupational exposure in the U.S., Canada, and Sweden.

-Monsanto Company’s Roundup® is currently the largest-selling and most widely used herbicide in the world.
-It discovered the herbicidal benefits of glyphosate and began marketing Roundup® in the mid-1970s.
+Monsanto’s Roundup® is currently the largest-selling and most widely used herbicide in the world.
+Monsanto discovered the herbicidal properties of glyphosate and began marketing Roundup® widely in the mid-1970s.
 Monsanto was the sole manufacturer of glyphosate-based herbicides from 1974 until 2000, when its U.S. patent on glyphosate expired.

-Monsanto is a multinational agricultural biotechnology corporation based in St. Louis, Missouri and incorporated in Delaware, and the world’s leading producer of glyphosate.
+Monsanto is a multinational agricultural biotechnology corporation based in St. Louis, Missouri, and incorporated in Delaware, and the world’s leading producer of glyphosate.
 As of 2009, Monsanto was also the world’s leading producer of seeds, accounting for 27 percent of the world seed market.
-The majority of these seeds are of the Roundup Ready® brand, which means that the Roundup herbicide must be used on those crops.
-Monsanto claims Roundup Ready® crops have an advantage over non-GMO (genetically modified) seeds because farmers can spray the fields with Roundup® even during the growing season without harming the crops.
+The majority of these seeds are of the genetically-engineered Roundup Ready® brand, which are specifically designed to withstand application of Roundup herbicide.
+Monsanto claims Roundup Ready® crops have an advantage over non-genetically modified (non-GMO) seeds because farmers can spray the fields with Roundup® even during the growing season without harming the crops.
 In 2010, an estimated 70 percent of corn and cotton, and 90 percent of soybean, fields in the United States were Roundup Ready®.
 Monsanto, however, fails to disclose that use of and/or exposure to Roundup® can cause serious health consequences.

 After the IARC monograph on glyphosate, there is a solid basis to believe that exposure to Roundup® and other glyphosate-based herbicides may lead to health complications, including blood cancer and other serious illnesses.